tienpv222/pug2svelte/README.md

 Use svelte with pug syntax.

 *This is an ongoing project, covering the most basic uses.
-Some other pug features such as include, mixins,... may have not been fully tested*
+Some other pug features such mixins,... may have not been fully tested.*

 ## Install
 ```